-594 4.1 General aspects
+4.1 General Aspects

 Let me summarize the main points made in the previous section.
-Quantification can basically be regarded 595 as measuring the collection of instances of some framed event's participant variable.
-Collections as 596 such exist on three levels (instance, collection, multicollection).
-While collectivity is a phenomenon on 597 instance level, cumulativity concerns the (multi)collection level.
-The procedural options of implementation 598 showed that cumulativity-understood as a basic phenomenon of collecting instances for a summary 599 description (and therefore rather a default phenomenon)-can be regarded as resulting from a projection 600 601 of a predicate's relation framing the scenario, chosen by the speaker.
-Adding selection to the projection may lead to distributivity, which, besides setting event-level, involves keeping track of the corresponding 602 event participant variable as a bound variable in subsequent projections (showing local cumulativity) of an 603 604 ordered list of such variables.
-Temporary selection of the referential event argument variable sets event level, corresponding to a local perspective on the scene, allowing for a non-cumulative specification of 605 606 the common size of the instances (e.g., on each occasion two/...), and for global cumulativity in further 607 projections.
+Quantification can basically be regarded as measuring the collection of instances of some framed event's participant variable.
+Collections as such exist on three levels (instance, collection, and multi-collection).
+While collectivity is a phenomenon on the instance level, cumulativity concerns the (multi-)collection level.
+The procedural options of implementation showed that cumulativity-understood as a basic phenomenon of collecting instances for a summary description (and, therefore, rather a default phenomenon)-can be regarded as resulting from a projection of a predicate's relation framing the scenario, chosen by the speaker.
+Adding selection to the projection may lead to distributivity, which, besides setting the event level, involves keeping track of the corresponding event participant variable as a bound variable in subsequent projections (showing local cumulativity) of an ordered list of such variables.
+Temporary selection of the referential event argument variable sets event level, corresponding to a local perspective on the scene, allowing for a noncumulative specification of the common size of the instances (e.g., on each occasion two/...) and for global cumulativity in further projections.

-&lt;sup>17 Actually, a reviewer at first complained about "errors" in the listing of these "English sentences".
+$^{\rm 17}Actually,$ a reviewer at first complained about "errors" in the listing of these "English sentences".